bernie-skipole/indipydriver/docs/source/usage/example5.rst

             # with the number limited to 4, so the latest is the current buffer
             # to which logs will be added, and the older buffers can be sent
             # to the client.

-            # Starting with enablelogs False, and no buffer in the deque.
+            # Start with enablelogs False, and no buffer in the deque.

         @property